elifesciences/builder/docs/projects.md

 The above will print the configuration for the `master-server` project in JSON.

+All the scripts starting with `.` require you to first load the Python virtualenv with `source venv/bin/activate`.

 ## default and alternate configurations

 All projects have default Vagrant and AWS configurations, typically in a just-works configuration with as few moving parts as possible.

-When launching an ad-hoc instance of a project with `./bldr launch` that has an `aws-alt` section specified you will be prompted to select an alternate configuration or just skip selection and go with the default.
+When launching an ad-hoc instance of a project with `./bldr deploy` or `./bldr launch`, the second parameter may specify the `aws-alt` section to use:

-When launching an instance using `./bldr deploy`, you won't get this prompt.
-Instead, if a branch name matches the name of an alternate configuration in the project's `aws-alt` section, that configuration will be used.
+    ./bldr deploy:journal,prod
+    ./bldr deploy:journal,test

-For example, an `aws-alt` configuration named `master` will be used if deploying an instance of the `master` (production) branch of a project.
-This might be a larger instance or be backed by an RDS database.
+Here an `aws-alt` configuration named `prod` will be used for the `journal` project in the former case, whereas a configuration named `test` will be used in the latter.
+Everything not specified will be inherited by the `aws` configuration.

-Vagrant doesn't support alternate configurations yet.
+Vagrant doesn't support alternate configurations.

 ## per-user project config overrides